2 R Coding Basics

 Date data type represents dates.
 Standard date format in R is YYYY-MM-DD.

 Data frame is a two-dimensional data structure that stores data in rows and columns.
-Eacb row represents an observation, and each column represents a variable.
+Each row represents an observation, and each column represents a variable.
+Think of it as a spreadsheet: rows are individual records (a news story, survey respondent, or election result) and columns are attributes (title, date published, views).

 We can build a data frame using the data.frame() function.

-First, let’s create a data frame with two columns: name and age.
+First, let’s create a simple data frame with two columns: name and age.

 df <- data.frame(